 Then Joe sends another 2 messages and Debbie sends another 3.

-Then customer Harry sends an email that was an obvious Oops and it said something like this, "fhragiulgiulrhgsuirygilughbk hoeuty89 5798 henjgm".
-Clearly, Harry didn't mean to send that, so agent Joe doesn't respond and just closes it out.
+Then customer Harry sends an email that was an obvious accident and it said something like this, 'sdjkhfgjkfhg'.
+Clearly, Harry didn't mean to send that, so agent Joe doesn't respond and just closes the ticket.

 To recap: Debbie and Harry each sent an email.
 Joe and Debbie go back and forth, Joe sends a total of 3 messages and Debbie sends a total of 4 messages.
 The ticket is closed 4 times.
 Joe doesn't respond to Harry's email but just closes it out.
 Here's what the metrics would look like: